Contact Us

 • Meet NYS age ban requirements by completing your coursework and through two additional supervised fieldwork experiences.

-After graduation, students secure head or assistant teaching positions in public, charter, and independent schools in New York City and beyond.
+After graduation, students secure head, associate, or assistant teaching positions in public, charter, and independent schools in New York City and beyond with children grades pre-K through 6.
 Some students who demonstrate prior experience and interest in a particular content area (such as mathematics) may seek teaching positions in 6th grade classrooms in middle schools.

-Additionally, students who are currently in assistant teaching positions can move to head teacher positions.
+Additionally, students who are currently in associate or assistant teaching positions can move to head teacher positions.
 Head teachers who continue in their positions often develop teacher/leadership roles in public, charter, or independent schools.

 • Faculty